Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 ## Overlay

 So far, all widget containers have aligned their children such that they do not overlap.
-In cases where we do want overlapping to happen, for example if we want to render one widget on ront of another, we have to use [`Overlay`](@ref)
+In cases where we do want this to happen, for example if we want to render one widget in front of another, we have to use [`Overlay`](@ref).

 `Overlay` has one "base" widget, which is at the conceptual bottom of the overlay.
-We set this widget using `set_child!`.
-We can then add any number of widgets on top of the base widget using `add_overlay!`:
+It is set using `set_child!`.
+We can then add any number of widgets "on top" of the base widget using `add_overlay!`:

 ![](../assets/overlay_buttons.png)